Jimmy Hoffa: Prelude

 Hoffa's plans to regain the leadership of the union were met with opposition from several members of the Mafia.
 One of them was Anthony Provenzano, who had been a Teamsters local leader in New Jersey and a national vice-president of the union during Hoffa's second term as its president.
-Provenzano had once been a friend of Hoffa's but became an enemy after a reported feud when both were in federal prison at Lewisburg, Pennsylvania, in the 1960s.
-In 1973 and 1974, Hoffa asked him for his support to regain his former position, but Provenzano refused and threatened Hoffa by reportedly saying he would pull out his guts and kidnap his grandchildren.
 Provenzano was a caporegime in the New York City Genovese crime family.
-At least two of Provenzano's union opponents had been murdered, and others who had spoken out against him had been assaulted.
+At least two of Provenzano's opponents in the union had been murdered, and others who had spoken out against him had been assaulted.

+Provenzano, once an ally of Hoffa, became an enemy after they reportedly had a feud when both were in federal prison at Lewisburg, Pennsylvania, in the 1960s.
+In 1973 and 1974, Hoffa asked him for his support to regain his former position, but he refused, and reportedly threatened Hoffa by saying he would pull out his guts or kidnap his grandchildren.

-Other Mafia figures who became involved were Anthony Giacalone, an alleged kingpin in the Detroit Mafia, and his younger brother, Vito.
+Other Mafia figures who became involved in the conflict between Hoffa and Provenzano were Anthony Giacalone, an alleged kingpin in the Detroit Mafia, and his younger brother, Vito.
 The FBI believes that they were positioning themselves as "mediators" between Hoffa and Provenzano.
 The brothers had made three visits to Hoffa's home at Lake Orion and one to the Guardian Building law offices.
 Their avowed purpose in meeting Hoffa was to set up a "peace meeting" between Provenzano and Hoffa.
 Hoffa's son, James, said, "Dad was pushing so hard to get back in office, I was increasingly afraid that the mob would do something about it."
 James was convinced that the "peace meeting" was a pretext to Giacalone's "setting Dad up" for a hit since Hoffa had been increasingly uneasy each time the Giacalone brothers arrived.